Augmented Reality for RObots (ARRO): Pointing Visuomotor Policies Towards Visual Robustness

 \subsubsection{Real-to-Sim}

-To test the real-to-sim performance, we trained Diffusion Policy, Octo, and OpenVLA on the \pickv{} dataset and evaluated the task success rates for two settings: The unmodified real-world scene and the replicated scene in the simulation.
-We trained Octo and Open VLA on \pickv{} and Diffusion Policy, as indicated by the asterisk, on \pick{}.
-We evaluated the trained policies in-distribution on the same unchanged setup on 10 episodes (real-to-real success rate) and out-of-distribution on a replicated MuJoCo setup on 100 episodes (real-to-sim success rate).
-As shown in Table~\ref{tab:sim}, all models have decent real-world performance, but drop to 0\% success rate when evaluated in simulation.
-However, when using ARRO and black masking, OpenVLA is able to retain about half of its real-world performance.
-Octo still drops to almost 0\% but at least shows some form of learned behavior.
-Diffusion Policy does not exhibit any immediate transfer in terms of success rate, which can be attributed, at least in part, to the smaller training dataset and differences in the vision backbone architecture.
+Since most datasets for robot imitation learning are collected on real-world setups, we examine a real-to-sim rather than the more typical sim-to-real paradigm to assess ARRO's performance in domain transfer.
+We trained Diffusion Policy, Octo and OpenVLA on the \pickvv{} dataset, and \pizero{} on the \pickv{} dataset, and evaluated the task success rates for two settings: The unmodified real-world scene and the replicated scene in the simulation.
+We evaluated the trained policies in-distribution on the same unchanged real-world setup on 10 episodes (real-to-real success rate) and out-of-distribution on the replicated MuJoCo setup on 100 episodes (real-to-sim success rate).
+All models achieve decent real-to-real success probabilities in the vanilla case: 90\%, 50\%, 40\%, and 100\% for Diffusion Policy, Octo, OpenVLA, and \pizero{}, respectively.
+But as shown in Table~\ref{tab:sim}, the performance drops to 0\% of their real-world performance when evaluated in the real-to-sim setting for all models except for \pizero{}.
+With ARRO, OpenVLA retains 55\% of its real-world performance.
+Octo does not benefit as much and only achieves 5\% of its original success rate.
+Diffusion Policy does not exhibit any immediate transfer in terms of success rate, which can be attributed, at least in part, to the absence of a pre-training stage and differences in the vision backbone architecture. \pizero{} already has a high baseline performance and can retain 94\% of its success rate when masking is applied.
+The low relative performance of ARRO on \pizero{} can be explained by a high real-to-real success probability of 90\%, while the real-to-sim success rate is comparable to that of the masked variant.
 In addition to the success rates in the real-to-sim experiments, we computed reward values using a simple distance metric inspired by \mbox{ManiSkill}~\cite{maniskill}.
-The results are shown in Figure~\ref{fig:real2sim_rewards}.
-Both ARRO and the simple masked background yield higher rewards than the vanilla baselines.
+The results are shown in Fig.~\ref{fig:real2sim_rewards}.
+For Diffusion Policy, Octo, and OpenVLA, both ARRO and the simple black background yield higher rewards than the vanilla baselines.